samwimpenny/Global-Waveform-Catalogue/gWFM_MASTER/README.md

-        BWF = Long-period body-waveform modelling of event mechanism, depth, source-time function and magnitude as a point source.
-Usually using programs like MT5.
-Yields a centroid depth.
+        BWF = Long-period body-waveform modelling of event mechanism, depth, source-time function and magnitude as a point source using programs like MT5.
         DP  = Waveform modelling of the vertical-component broadband or short-period waveforms, typically fitting P,pP,sP
               but not solving explicitly for the mechanism.
-Yields a hypocentral depth.
         REG = Waveform modelling of body waves measured at regional distances.
-        FM  = P-wave first motion polarities used to determine the earthquake mechanism.
+        FM  = P-wave first motion polarities used to determine the earthquake mechanism, but synthetic seismograms used for the depth estimate.
-        INS = InSAR - will eventually be stripped out.
+        INS = InSAR - Most events studied using radar should have been stripped out unless radar was used to constrain the fault geometry when solving for a multiple point source model using seismology.

 st    = Nodal plane strike determined by the global CMT.